livchits/memeOfTheDay/README.md

 # The Meme of The Day - A web page

-It is a little web page that show a different meme every day of the month and a random meme when the correspondent button is clicked.
+It is a simple web page that show a different meme every day of the month and a random meme when the correspondent button is clicked.

 ## General info